ivandj0h/nodejwt/README.md

       - npm install

-if you want to automatically restarting the node application when file changes in the directory are detectedyou then can add more dependencies like Nodemon & save it into devDependencies
+if you want to automatically restarting the node application when file changes in the directory are detected you then can add dependencies like Nodemon & save it into devDependencies

-      using NPM
       - npm install -D nodemon

-or you can install nodemon globally on your computer so you can access it anywhere on your terminal
+or you can install nodemon globally on your computer so you can access it anywhere on your terminal/command

       - npm install nodemon -g

 ## Run Application

-before run the application after install nodemon as a dev-dependencies into your application please change this line on your package.json file
+Before you run the application after install nodemon as a dev-dependencies into your application please change the line on your package.json file with this code

       "scripts": {
             "start": "nodemon index.js"
       },

-after you do that, then you can open the command and typing :
+after you do that, then you can open the terminal/command and typing :

       npm start